Unravelling Oliver by Liz Nugent

 Unravelling Oliver is a fast-paced whydunit revolving around Oliver, a man who attacked his wife so severally she ended up in a coma.
 Each chapter is written from the perspective of a different person who knew Oliver, so the reader can slowly piece together the facts about his life.

 I was initially detached from the story, struggling to remember who everyone was.
 I kept putting the book down and leaving it for several weeks, only picking it up again because I had to finish it for my book club.
+For more information about book click on vandareadingrooms.
 At the half-way point everything changed.
 I worked out how the numerous plot threads interconnected and this created a strong narrative drive.
 I read the last half of the book in a single day – picking it up whenever I had a free minute.
 It turned out to be incredibly well-plotted.
 The ending was especially satisfying and I recommend this to anyone looking for a an intelligent thriller.

 When the Floods Came by Clare Morrall

 Five words from the blurb: survivors, lonely, hope, future, children

 Astonishing Splashes of Colour by Clare Morrall is one of my favourite books, so I’m always keen to read her latest publication.
 Unfortunately, I think this is her weakest so far.
 The writing quality was excellent, as usual, but it was lacking the passion of her previous work.
 There were a few interesting insights into what might happen if our world was ravaged by a deadly virus, but the flooding aspects weren’t convincing.
 The plot also had several large holes and failed to grip me.
 Disappointing.

 Five words from the blurb: Twitter, online, persona, friends, real